djeang/parent-chaining/readme.md

 }
 ```

-So client can handle entire part of the tree in dedicated methods.
+So client can handle entire part of the tree in dedicated methods or implement a visitor like pattern.

 ``` Java